-SOAS ICOP Policy Briefings
+SOAS ICOP Policy Briefings To Inform Government and Parliamentary Debates

-The Data Protection and Digital Information (No. 2) Bill and the consequences of lowering UK data protection standards by Eleonor Duhs, Barrister, Partner and Head of Privacy at Bates Wells (10th May 2023)
+The Data Protection and Digital Information Bill and the Consequences of Lowering UK Data

+Protection Standards by Eleonor Duhs, Barrister, Partner and Head of Privacy at Bates Wells, and Jess Whitehead, Associate, Data & Privacy team, Bates Wells (28th November 2023)

 The free flow of personal data across borders is essential to the modern economy.
-Finance, banking, retail and hospitality all depend on the free flow of personal data.
+Finance, banking, retail and hospitality all depend on it.
 The free flow of data between the UK and its biggest trading partner, the EU, is therefore of crucial importance.
 Reforms to the UK's data protection frameworks could put EU-UK data flows at risk.

-A lack of free flow of personal data from the EU to the UK could cost UK business up to £1.6bn, and it could also lead to the suspension of the law enforcement cooperation mechanisms in the EU-UK Trade and Cooperation Agreement (see Article 693), thereby making citizens on both sides of the Channel less safe.
-Provisions of the EU-UK Withdrawal Agreement, which would kick in if the UK lost the free flow of data from the EU (see Article 71), would also create operational headaches for UK businesses.
-These obligations would require UK businesses to navigate different data protection standards, depending on where the data they are processing is originated.
+A lack of free flow of personal data from the EU to the UK could cost UK business up to £1.6bn.
+It could also lead to the suspension of the law enforcement cooperation mechanisms in the EU-UK Trade and Cooperation Agreement (see Article 693), thereby making citizens on both sides of the Channel less safe.
+Provisions of the EU-UK Withdrawal Agreement will kick in if the UK loses the free flow of data from the EU (see Article 71) and will also create operational headaches for UK businesses.
+These obligations would require UK businesses to navigate different data protection standards, depending on where the data they are processing originated.

 Currently, there is a free flow of data from the EU to the UK for both general and law enforcement data processing.
-This is because the EU has assessed the UK's frameworks as providing an equivalent level of protection of personal data to that in the EU.
+This is because the EU has assessed the UK's frameworks as providing an essentially equivalent level of protection of personal data to that in the EU.
 The basis for this assessment is that the UK's current data protection regime (the UK GDPR and the Data Protection Act 2018) mirror and adhere to the standards set out in the EU's data protection frameworks.